ironsheep/PNut-TS/Testing.md

 You then compare each of the file types to their .GOLD counterpart expecting them to match.

-By way of example here is what I do:
+By way of example, here is what I do:

 With the listing (.lst) files I use a simple diff tool.
 There are a couple regions that can be different and is an **expected difference**.

 With the binary files (.obj, .bin) I first calculate a sum for each file and if the sums are different then i do a visual hex difference to inspect the differences.
-The floating point constant **expected difference**, in addition to appearing in the listing files can also appear in the binary files.
+The "floating point constant" **expected difference**, in addition to appearing in the listing files can also appear in the binary files.

 This is all discussed in more detail in "**Verifying that files are the same**" below.
-But first lets be more specific about how we test.
+But first, lets be more specific about how we test.

 ## Testing Steps